 Drug Free Schools and Campuses Act of 1989

-The Drug Free Schools and Campuses Act of 1989 requires that all students and employes be notified annually of Blue Ridge’s Drug Abuse Prevention Program Policy and Drug Free Workplace Policy.
-Other policies regarding student conduct and sanction for violations can be found in the Student Conduct section of the Catalog.
+The Drug Free Schools and Campuses Act of 1989 requires that all students and employees be notified annually of Blue Ridge’s Drug Abuse Prevention Program Policy and Drug Free Workplace Policy.
+Other policies on student conduct and sanction for violations are in the Student Conduct section of the Catalog and Student Handbook.

 Privacy Rights of Students in Education Records

-The federal Family Education Rights and Privacy Act of 1974 (FERPA), and regulations adopted subsequent to the Act, set out requirements designed to protect students' privacy in their records maintained by the university.
-The College has incorporated FERPA into our student records administration policies which can be found by navigating to the Student Records Web page.
-The complete FERPA policy is also available via the Federal Department of Education’s Web site.
-For more information, or to obtain a copy of the Confidentiality of Student Records policy, please call the Registrar's Office at (828) 694-1809.
+The federal Family Education Rights and Privacy Act of 1974 (FERPA), and regulations adopted subsequent to the Act, set out requirements designed to protect students' privacy in their records maintained by the college.
+BRCC has incorporated FERPA into its student-records administration policies.
+To obtain a copy of the Confidentiality of Student Records policy, call the Registrar's Office at (828) 694-1809.

 Retention and Graduation Rates

 Retention and graduation rates for full-time, first-time degree seeking students are available by calling the Office of Research, Planning and Institutional Effectiveness at (828) 694-1882 or online by searching for Blue Ridge Community College on College Navigator.

 Consumer disclosure information relating to financial aid includes: cost of attendance, description of need and non-need aid types, application procedures and processes, student eligibility requirements, students rights and responsibilities, criteria for selection of recipients and awarding funds, disbursement information, refund and repayment policies, satisfactory academic progress policy for financial aid, appeal procedures, financial aid availability for students abroad, and VA/Military benefits.
 For this info, visit the Financial Aid webpage or by calling the office at (828) 694-1816.